oracle-devrel/oci-arch-queue-oke-demo/queue-length-function/readme.md

 #### Exposing the function via the API Gateway

-Function is exposed using API gateway , please use following link to expose it using API gateway [Expose Function using API Gateway](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewayusingfunctionsbackend.htm)
+The function is exposed using the API gateway we created, please use the following link to expose it using API gateway [Expose Function using API Gateway](https://docs.oracle.com/en-us/iaas/Content/APIGateway/Tasks/apigatewayusingfunctionsbackend.htm)

-An example deployment with route will look like below
+An example deployment with a route will look like this:

 ![](../images/api-config.png)

-Once you are done with API gateway setup, please use this URL to update consumer *so-object.yaml* file so that it can get queue depth and scale accordingly.
+Once you are done with the API gateway setup, please use this URL to update the consumer *so-object.yaml* file so that it can get queue depth and scale accordingly.
 ## Notes/Issues

-***<u>TODO:</u>***

-* ***<u>Complete the API setup steps above</u>***
+None

 ## URLs

-* These will be unique to the deployment , URL of API gateway for function has to be updated in *queue-oke.yaml* file of *oke-consumer* folder .
+* These will be unique to the deployment,
+* Note the URL of the API gateway for function has to be updated in *queue-oke.yaml* file of the *oke-consumer* folder .

 ## Contributing